This is the multi-page printable view of this section. Click here to print.

 continueOnFailure: true # <-- indicates that the overall operation may proceed even if this step fails

-The CAPTenantOperation creates jobs for each step and executes them sequentially until all jobs complete or one fails.
+The CAPTenantOperation creates Jobs for each step and executes them sequentially until all Jobs complete or one fails.
 The CAPTenant is notified of the result and updates its state accordingly.

-When the CAPTenantOperation completes successfully, the VirtualService managed by the CAPTenant is updated to route HTTP traffic to the deployments of the newer CAPApplicationVersion.
+When the CAPTenantOperation completes successfully, the VirtualService managed by the CAPTenant is updated to route HTTP traffic to the Deployments of the newer CAPApplicationVersion.
 Once all tenants are upgraded, the outdated CAPApplicationVersion can be deleted.

 Version Affinity during Upgrade (Experimental)